acend/container-basics-training/content/en/docs/03/_index.md

 the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty'
 ```

-For every following command in this lab which uses the "-it" paramater, you have to use `winpty` in the beginning of each command.
-E.g.
+Put `winpty` at the beginning of every command that uses the `-it` paramaters.
+E.g.:

 ```bash
 winpty docker run -it mariadb